 - Potential for sustainability (e.g. articulate your plans to grow the venture beyond the academic year so that it becomes an ongoing component of your artistic career(s), etc.)

-- Feasibility of progress towards stated goals within academic year (e.g. including a clear timeline with benchmark goals for your venture’s activities is helpful, etc.)
+- Feasibility of progress towards stated goals within the academic year (e.g. including a clear timeline with benchmark goals for your venture’s activities is helpful, etc.)

 Faculty Members may submit through our online form if they do not want to submit directly to student applicants.